karangowda06/Expense-Tracker/README.md

 ## Demo

-You can view the live demo of the project by visiting the deployed URL (example: [Vercel](https://expense-tracker-nu-lac.vercel.app/)).
+You can view the live demo of the project by visiting the deployed URL ([Vercel](https://expense-tracker-nu-lac.vercel.app/)).

 ## Screenshots